Martin187187/LSTMTagger/README.md

 ```
 # Results

-I put a plot with my result from the command from above.
-Its has a macro averaged f1 of 0.8 for the Test dataset.
+A plot will be generated with the performance of the train and dev set.
+In the end the test set will be evaluated on the model, which performed best on the dev set.

 # Special Notes